crossplane/crossplane/docs/design/resource-model.md

     storage: 25Gi
 ```

-The abstract resource can be implemented by multiple concrete resources.
+An abstract resource can be implemented by multiple concrete resources.
 An administrator typically defines these concrete resources in a different system-wide namespace.
 Let's look at the resource for an RDS instance in AWS:

 ```yaml
 apiVersion: storage.aws.conductor.io/v1alpha1